andrasq/node-qbson/Readme.md

 The hand-rolled decoder is slightly faster than the native C++ module to convert most atomic types, but is 6x (!) faster decoding arrays.
 The encoder is overall much faster, 2x to 6x faster on primitives and as much as 12x faster on compound data.
 Timed with node-v5.10.1 on an 3.5GHz AMD Phenom II X4.
+Timings with node-v0.10.42 are remarkably different, so beware your node version.

 encode
 ------